 In today’s media landscape, in which iTunes, YouTube and Hulu have joined network and cable programming in the competition for viewer attention, web-based series present an exciting new avenue for both veteran and emerging filmmakers to launch fresh projects, develop a fan base, and sometimes parlay a low-budget experiment into a television deal or feature film.

-I have also coordinated several theme weeks for In Media Res on topics including Collaborative Storytelling, Fan Tourism, and Transformative Games.
+I have also coordinated several theme weeks for In Media Res on topics including Collaborative Storytelling, Fan Tourism, Transformative Games, The Legacy of Carrie Fisher, Star Trek & Parody, Fan Financing, and Fantasy Cartography.

 With Collaborative Storytelling, we had an exciting line-up of authors and contributions ranging from interactive documentary processes to collaborative Twitter poetry, and of course games as storytelling.
 For the purpose of this collection, we defined collaborative storytelling loosely and left contributors room for interpretation.
 Collaborative storytelling is any type of shared construction of a narrative or fictional world.
 The shared construction can be between multiple authors, or between author and audience.
 It can be multi-modal or transmedial in nature with complex interwoven narratives and vast participatory worlds, or it can be a single medium with a simple decision-based mechanic (multiple choice, roll of the dice, etc.).